coronalabs/corona-docs/markdown/guide/graphics/effects.markdown

 # Image Effects — Filters, Generators, Composites

-In Corona, visual effects can be applied to display objects with unprecedented ease.
+In Solar2D, visual effects can be applied to display objects with unprecedented ease.
 This guide contains a list of all <nobr>built-in</nobr> shader effects.
 Alternatively, to create your own custom effects, please refer to the [Custom Shader Effects][guide.graphics.customEffects] guide.

 <div class="guides-toc">